 Physicians believed that many types of visits could be conducted successfully via telemedicine, particularly those focused on counseling and discussion that do not require a physical examination.
-One physician observed, "I suddenly have six or seven or eight or nine minutes that I would have spent on physical exam to devote toward discussion" (P3).
-Visits that physicians deemed well-suited for telemedicine included review and discussion of laboratory or other test results, medication initiation for chronic conditions, and as one physician stated: "A lot of the mental health issues can certainly be done by telehealth" (P5).
-Physicians also noted that medication adjustments for chronic conditions such as hypertension and diabetes could easily be done through telemedicine visits if patients have working devices at home to monitor their conditions (i.e., blood pressure cuffs, glucometers).
-One physician observed: "I can even do diabetes follow up [with telemedicine] if I know that the patient has a good blood glucose monitor and is good about keeping data" (P7), particularly since physicians feel it is easier for patients to schedule more frequent follow-up appointments.
+One physician observed, "I suddenly have 6 or 7 or 8 or 9 minutes that I would have spent on physical examination to devote toward discussion" (P3).
+Visits that physicians deemed well suited for telemedicine included review and discussion of laboratory or other test results, medication initiation for chronic conditions, and as 1 physician stated, "A lot of the mental health issues can certainly be done by telehealth" (P5).
+Physicians also noted that medication adjustments for chronic conditions such as hypertension and diabetes could easily be done through telemedicine visits if patients have working devices at home to monitor their conditions (ie, blood pressure cuffs, glucometers).
+One physician observed, "I can even do diabetes follow up [with telemedicine] if I know that the patient has a good blood glucose monitor and is good about keeping data" (P7), particularly because physicians believe it is easier for patients to schedule more frequent follow-up appointments.
 Another physician remarked, "chronic disease management, I think can be done much more virtually.
 And I think we're headed in that direction" (P12).
-Physicians also commented that: "advance directive talks with the family members [in] this setting is actually really great" (P6), since they could involve family members who otherwise may not have accompanied patients to in-person office visits.
+Physicians also commented that: "advance directive talks with the family members [in] this setting is actually really great" (P6) because they could involve family members who otherwise may not have accompanied patients to in-person office visits.